airspot-dev/krules/OVERVIEW.md

 # Technical Overview

 ## What is KRules?
-KRules is an open source framework that provides Python developers with a flexible and fast way to build cloud native applications, creating event driven, context aware, and reactive microservices in a Kubernetes cluster.
+KRules is an open source framework that provides, to Python developers, a flexible and fast way to build cloud native applications, creating event driven, context aware, and reactive microservices in a Kubernetes cluster.
 KRules adopts a rules-based approach  based on paradigm events-condtions-actions.
 KRules is inspired by [reactive manifesto](https://www.reactivemanifesto.org/en) taking full advantages of the Kubernetes cluster and Knative eventing:
 - **Responsive**: The system responds in a timely manner if at all possible;